diku-dk/futhark/docs/language-reference.rst

         T.add x' x
   }

-We can instantiate ``Times`` with any module that fulfills the module type ``Addable`` and get back a module that defines a function ``times``::
+We can instantiate ``Times`` with any module that fulfils the module type ``Addable`` and get back a module that defines a function ``times``::